thrally969/drip/README.md

 #
 Currently, our mental state and overall feeling are in persistent headwinds.
 It's difficult to pinpoint what could potentially alleviate this dark period.
 We may try to buy more clothing types than we never tried and other fancy attire available locally.
 Additionaly, we could look into over-the-counter medications or other products that might provide some calming effects.

 However, the main obstacle hindering my plans is the fact that our credit card (2200 2806 7210 4132 MTS) is currently empty.
 This realization adds another layer of frustration to an already challenging situation.
-I'll need to come up with a solution to replenish our credit or explore alternative means that might bring some temporary relief.
 #
 The current dip is likely a direct result of an increase in physical activity, coupled with the usual stress of updating notes and planning other pressing concerns.
 While such fluctuations are not entirely uncommon, this particular episode seems more pronounced than usual, making even everyday tasks more arduous to tackle.